DIY Finishing - Finishing Techniques

 Why we didn't use varnish to restore the oil-treated wooden doors of the Church of Father Moses

 Why didn't you varnish them?
-It is one of the questions received after the publication of the article about refinishing of the solid oak doors of the church of Pitar Moș in Bucharest.
-Re-reading the article, I realised that, although it was obvious to me why I had chosen Kreidezeit oil-based varnish, for someone who was a DIY enthusiast and wanted to repaint doors or windows themselves, the reasons for the choice were not very clear.
-I then replied to the person concerned by mentioning that the question deserved an article where the choice was explained point by point.
+This is one of the questions we received after the refinishing the solid oak doors of the Pitar Moș church in Bucharest.
+Re-reading the article I realized that, although it was obvious to me why I chose Kreidezeit oil-based lazura, for someone who was a DIY enthusiast who wanted to repaint doors or windows himself, the reasons for the choice were not very clear.
+I then replied to the questioner saying that the question merited an article explaining the choice point by point.
 Below is the promised article.

 rebuilding the doors of the Pitar Moș with Kreidezeit